thoracle/Protoventure/README.md

     - Player changes dragon's appearance
     - Player equips dragon with gear

-> Let’s create a PlantUML sequence diagram for uc1​​​​​​​
+> Let’s create a PlantUML sequence diagram for uc1​​ and each use case above.

+> next update our uml class diagram to include UC1 and UC2​​​​​ and the other use cases.